Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Click rate}

-Over the 11 weekly batches of Site Suggestion emails, participants clicked 220 (5.3\%) of the 4,190 recommendations.
-Figure \ref{fig:click_counts} breaks down observed clicks by email batch and by participant.
-Clicks are approximately log-normal; only 30 of 79 (38\%) participants clicked any recommendations, and the most active participant, who we designate P1, was responsible for 54 (24.5\%) of the recommendation clicks---and the majority of the interactions, as we will see in sec. \ref{sec:observed_study_behavior}.
-We would like to estimate click rate conditional on opening the email (i.e.~the click-through rate) independently from the base click rate, but for logistical and ethical reasons we did not use email trackers in the email HTML so we assume every email was received and opened.
+Over the 11 weekly batches of Site Suggestion emails, participants clicked 220 (5.3\%) of the 4,190 recommendations.\footnote{We would like to estimate click rate conditional on opening the email (i.e.~the click-through rate) independently from the base click rate, but for logistical and ethical reasons we did not use email trackers in the email HTML so we assume every email was received and opened.} Figure \ref{fig:click_counts} breaks down observed clicks by email batch and by participant.
+Clicks are approximately log-normal; only 30 of 79 (38\%) participants clicked any recommendations, and the most active participant, who we designate P1, was responsible for 54 (24.5\%) of the recommendation clicks---and the majority of the interactions, as we will see in sec.~\ref{sec:observed_study_behavior}.